semaphoreci/semaphore/docs/docs/using-semaphore/connect-github.md

 3. Open the **Authorized OAuth Apps** tab
 4. Under "Organization access", choose your private organization and click either **Grant** or **Request Access**

-If you clicked "Request Access" in step 5, the admin of the orgnization will receive an email showing your request.
+If you click "Request Access" in step 5, the admin of the organization will receive an email showing your request.

 ## See also